azalea-rs/azalea-viaversion/README.md

 # Azalea ViaVersion Plugin

-Enhance multi-version compatibility for your [Azalea] bots using [ViaProxy].
+Add multi-version compatibility for your [Azalea] bots using [ViaProxy].

 ## Usage